Edwardwang66/OAKD_camera_project/phase2/README.md

    - Switches to APPROACH when person detected

 2. **APPROACH**:
-   - Turns towards person (angular control)
+   - Turns towards person (angular control based on person position)
    - Moves forward when aligned (linear control)
+   - Outputs: LEFT TURN, RIGHT TURN, or STRAIGHT
    - Switches to INTERACT when close enough and aligned
    - Switches to SEARCH if person lost